isabella232/quirkshop-css/readme.md

  to chat with your class mates
 > _jitsi attendees please remember this workshop is filmed in front of a live internet audience._

+> youtube and jitsi load quickly while binder has a little overhead.

 ![peter griffin sucking at blinds is the css experience](https://media1.tenor.com/images/614c9b4639a2588383f47e138177da81/tenor.gif?itemid=12014506)

 ## Agenda